FreeRADIUS/freeradius-server/src/modules/rlm_hmac/README.txt

 rlm_hmac works a bit like rlm_digest

 It can use either a Cleartext-Password or a Digest-HA1 value.
 It looks for both of them.
+It will use the Digest-HA1 if both exist for the given user.

 It is biased for STUN/TURN.
 Specifically, this means that